taylorsilva/posts/building-and-pushing-images/README.md

 ![build-and-push-pipeline](build-and-publish-pipeline.png)

-### Further Readings
+## Further Readings

 Understanding what the _build context_ is is important when building container images.
-You can read [Dockerfile Best Practices](https://docs.docker.com/develop/develop-images/dockerfile_best-practices/#understand-build-context) for more details on _build contexts_.
+You can read [Dockerfile Best Practices](https://docs.docker.com/develop/develop-images/dockerfile_best-practices/#understand-build-context) for more details about _build contexts_.

-The [inputs](https://github.com/vito/oci-build-task#inputs) section of the oci-bild-task's `README` has examples on how to build up a build context with multiple inputs.
+The [inputs](https://github.com/vito/oci-build-task#inputs) section of the oci-bild-task's `README` has examples on how to build up a build context with multiple inputs and other complex build scenarios.

 Read the `README`'s in the [oci-build-task](https://github.com/vito/oci-build-task) and [registry-image resource](https://github.com/concourse/registry-image-resource/) to learn more about their other configuration options.